Streamlining the Admission Process

 Q: Why single-gender education from 1st through 8th grades and coed classes from 9th through 12th grades?

 A: At STE, we offer the best of both worlds.
-In earlier grades, our teachers can focus on the unique psychological, academic, and emotional needs of adolescent girls and boys.
+In earlier grades, our teachers can focus on the unique psychological, academic, and emotional needs of girls and boys.
 Also, in a single-gender classroom, boys and girls neither posture nor defer to each other.
 As students grow older, develop more mature social skills, and start preparing for college, coed classrooms best facilitate a holistic learning experience.

 Q: How diverse is STE?